symfony/symfony-docs/security.rst

 failed requests for ``IP address + username`` and ``5 * max_attempts``
 failed requests for ``IP address``.
-The second limit protects against an attacker using multiple usernames from bypassing the first limit, without distrupting normal users on big networks (such as offices).
+The second limit protects against an attacker using multiple usernames from bypassing the first limit, without disrupting normal users on big networks (such as offices).

 .. tip::